-Any student who believes that the mitigating circumstances submission contains highly confidential evidence, may show their evidence in person to any of the Senior Tutor, a Year Tutor, the Director of Student Experience or the Head of Student Engagement and Teaching Quality.
-Any further communications to other bodies (such as to Board of Examiners boards and/or module leaders) is ONLY permitted to list the type of mitigation agreed and reporting the appropriate grading of the MC submission AND NOT the details of the circumstances or any evidence.
+Any student who believes that the mitigating circumstances submission contains highly confidential evidence, may show their evidence in person or in a video-call to the Year Tutor.
+Subsequent communication by staff in possession of such confidential information to other bodies (such as to Board of Examiners boards and/or module leaders) is limited to listing the categorisation of mitigation (e.g. extension, waiver, etc) and reporting the appropriate grading (mild, moderate, or severe) of the MC submission and not the details of the actual circumstances or specific evidence.
+Note that showing evidence in person serves the sole purpose of confirming facts described in the mitigating circumstances claim, and the merits of the claim will not be discussed in this meeting.